Robert E. Sherwood: Writing career

 After serving as director of the Overseas Branch of the Office of War Information from 1943 until the conclusion of the war, he returned to dramatic writing with the movie The Best Years of Our Lives, directed by William Wyler.
 The 1946 film, which explores changes in the lives of three soldiers after they return home from war, earned Sherwood an Academy Award for Best Screenplay.

+Comments regarding Sherwood's height

+Sherwood stood 6 ft 8 in tall.
+Dorothy Parker, who was 5 ft 4 in, once commented that when she, Sherwood, and Robert Benchley (6 ft) walked down the street together, they resembled "a walking pipe organ."
+When asked at a party how long he had known Sherwood, Benchley stood on a chair, raised his hand to the ceiling, and said "I knew Bob Sherwood back when he was only this tall."